sebastiean/volt/README.md

 **Generate Certificate and Key with mkcert**

 1. Install mkcert: https://github.com/FiloSottile/mkcert#installation.
-2. Run the following commands to install the Root CA and generate a cert for Azurite.
+2. Run the following commands to install the Root CA and generate a cert for Volt.

 ```bash
 mkcert -install